 Rita Braga (Lisbon, 1985) is a singer, songwriter and multi-instrumentalist.
-She performs songs in over 10 languages, both solo and collaboratively.
+She performs songs in over 10 languages.

-In 2016, during a 2 month residency in Graz, Austria, she wrote and performed the sci-fi minimal ukulele pop operetta A Quantic Dream.
-The show combined a dream sequence, astrophysics, burlesque, animation and light hearted existencialism, moving her artistic practise towards the realm of DIY musical theatre and increasingly hybrid performances.
+She wrote and performed a sci-fi minimal ukulele pop operetta called A Quantic Dream.
+The show combined a dream sequence, astrophysics, burlesque, animation and lighthearted existentialism.

 Braga has collaborated with Bernardo Devlin, Dorit Chrysler, Felix Kubin, Ian Svenonius, The Legendary Tigerman, Mary Ocher and others.